AITA says why did Bopanna not qualify on his own after player accuses it of misleading on nomination | Sports-Games

 - India

-The AITA announced that it had changed the combination by pairing Bopanna with Nagal.
+The AITA announced that it has changed the combination by pairing Bopanna with Nagal.

-AITA secretary general Anil Dhupar said they reached out to the ITF for changing the nomination.
+AITA secretary general Anil Dhupar said they did reach out to the ITF for changing the nomination.

 ''We wrote to the ITF that we want to change the nomination and now want to pair Bopanna with Nagal, so please advise us how to go forward.
 While they said changing the nomination was possible only in case of injury and illness and also under special circumstances, they said they would keep us posted even as only seven hours are left for deadline to expire,'' Dhupar told PTI.